DavideTarditi/poveroh/README.md

 ---

-> “I soldi non danno la felicità, ma preferisco piangere in una Ferrari.”
+> “Money doesn’t buy happiness, but I’d rather cry in a Ferrari.”

 </div>